graphic:link to home

 1. Major greenhouse gas emitter

 a.
-Manufacturing and transport of fertiliser are estimated at 6.7 tonnes CO2e tonne of Nitrogen fertiliser.
-Thus if 850,000 tonnes used, this = 5.7mt CO2e.
-Out of a total UK GHGs of about 180 mtonnes this = about 3%.
+Manufacturing and transport of fertiliser are estimated at 6.7 tonnes CO2e for each tonne of Nitrogen fertiliser.
+Thus as 850,000 tonnes used in UK, this = 5.7mt CO2e.
+Out of a total UK GHGs of about 180 mtonnes, this = about 3%.
+Most N fertiliser production is abroad (East Europe), with about 800,000 tonnes imported

-b Add to this the nitrous emissions following fertilser application.
-In the UK, NOx are 6 per cent. of UK greenhouse gas emissions (parliamentary answer).
+b Add to this the nitrous emissions following fertiliser application.
+In the UK, NOx are 6 per cent of UK greenhouse gas emissions (parliamentary answer).
 Agriculture contributes 2/3 of this - ie 4%.

 A Life Cycle Analysis (DEFRA funded) into the environmental burdens and resource use in the production of agricultural and horticultural commodities shows that Nitrous oxide (N2O) is the single largest contributor to global warming potential (GWP) for all commodities except tomatoes.
 Summary of findings

-So N fertilisers are responsible for 3 + 4 = 7% of all UK GHG emissions - more than for all aircraft (a mere 10mt - see total UK GHGs )
+So N fertilisers are responsible for 4% of direct UK GHG emissions - more than for all aircraft (a mere 10mt - see total UK GHGs ), and a further 5.7 mt tonnes CO2e in indirect emissions going over Eastern Europe.

 Livestock accounts for about 65% of human made nitrous oxides according to LEAD.